-1.11 Documents Incorporated by Reference The distribution list for the on-going partnering meetings now contains approximately 260 contacts.
+The distribution list for the on-going partnering meetings now contains approximately 260 contacts.
 Due to the size and varied interests of the participants, the following working groups were established to focus on narrow ranges of issues: natural resources, cultural resources, regulatory compliance, and NEPA.
-The working groups formulate and address issues related to public scoping comments, baseline data for EIS resource areas, working impact analysis findings, and proposed mitigation measures.
+The working groups formulate and address issues related to public scoping comments, baseline data for EIS/OEIS resource areas, working impact analysis findings, and potential mitigation measures.
 This effort has supplemented the traditional NEPA process and has resulted in identification and coordination of issues and concerns much earlier than usually occurs in the NEPA process.

-The DoN has also engaged in a collaborative effort in preparing the Draft EIS with the federal cooperating agencies and territorial agency partners.
-An early version of the November 2009 Draft EIS was shared with the management and technical staffs of these agencies in July 2009.
-Review comments were received by the DoN and appropriate sections were augmented based upon the advice of these agency partners.
-Subsequent meetings between these agencies and the DoN occurred in September and October 2009 to ensure understanding of the agency partners concerns and to continue to focus the information provided in the Draft EIS.
+The Navy has also engaged in a collaborative effort in preparing this Draft EIS/OEIS with the federal cooperating agencies and territorial agency partners.
+An early version of this document was shared with the management and technical staffs of these agencies in July 2009.
+Review comments were received by the Navy and appropriate sections were augmented based upon the advice of these agency partners.
+Subsequent meetings between these agencies and the Navy occurred in September and October 2009 to ensure understanding of the agency partners concerns and to continue to focus the information provided in this Draft EIS/OEIS.